Hamdan bin Zayed bin Khalifa Al Nahyan: Assassination and aftermath

-In August 1922, after ruling for ten years, Hamdan was killed by his younger brother, Sultan, who seized the throne.
-This murder only added to disorder within the family and the town.
-Several family members, including Hamdan's daughters, fled to Dubai (one of them would marry a future ruler of Dubai and become the mother of the present ruler).
+In August 1922, after ruling for ten years, Hamdan was killed by his younger brother, Sultan bin Zayed, who seized the throne.
+Zayed’s remaining two sons disagreed with the fratricide and were estranged.
+The murder only added to disorder within the family and the town and several family members, including Hamdan's daughters, fled to Dubai (one of them, Latifa bint Hamdan would marry Sheikh Rashid bin Saeed Al Maktoum of Dubai).
 Two other brothers of Hamdan and Sultan began a campaign against Sultan.
 Intrigue and strife were rife as factions emerged in the confusion following the murder.
 There were other difficulties also: Sultan inherited the unstable interior that Hamdan had barely pacified, pitching him into a series of wars and outbreaks of peace which dogged his rule.

 In 1926, four years after he seized power, Sultan was killed by an older half-brother, Saqr, who then seized the throne.
 Saqr was the fourth son of Zayed and one of the brothers who Hamdan had superseded.
 Nor did it end here.
 Saqr himself was killed in 1928, within two years of usurping power.
 Many members of the family may have been involved in the plot to kill Saqr, including the eldest brother, Khalifa, who nevertheless held fast to his promise not to sit on the throne.
 The actual murder was carried out by members of the Manasir tribe.

 It was Shakhbut, eldest son of Hamdan's assassin Sultan, who finally became ruler in 1928.
 Shakhbut (born in 1905) would rule Abu Dhabi from 1928 to 1966 and would be succeeded by his full brother, Zayed, who would rule from 1966 to 2004.

 Personal life

 Hamdan married twice.
-One of his spouses was Shamsa bint Obaid bin Mujrin Al Falasi from Dubai.
+One of his spouses was Shamsa bint Mijren Al Falasi from Dubai.
 They had a daughter named Latifa and a son named Hamdan who was born after his death.
-He was also married to Shamsa Al Suwaidi, with whom he had a daughter, named Maryam.
+He was also married to Shamsa bint Ahmed Al Suwaidi, with whom he had a daughter, named Maryam.
 Latifa was taken to Dubai with her mother when her father was killed.
-Latifa, later married Rashid bin Saeed Al Maktoum.
-She is the mother of the rulers of Dubai, Maktoum bin Rashid Al Maktoum and Mohammed bin Rashid Al Maktoum.
+Latifa was the mother of the rulers of Dubai, Maktoum bin Rashid Al Maktoum and Mohammed bin Rashid Al Maktoum.
 Hamdan's other daughter, Maryam was married to Hazza bin Sultan Al Nahyan until his death in 1958.
 Sheikha Maryam died in November 2020.